Amy Mino, President

-Amy Mino has been a League member since 1996 and has served in various capacities, including Nominating Committee Chair, Membership Chair.
+Amy Mino has been a League member since 1996 and has served in various capacities, including Nominating Committee Chair, Membership Chair and, most recently, as Treasurer for the past seven years.
 She is also the Executive Director of Minnesota Landmarks, a nonprofit responsible for the overall management of Landmark Center.
 Amy holds a B.A. in Art History from Macalester College and a Master’s in Public Affairs from the Humphrey School of Public Affairs.

 Sig Johnson (Voter Service)